 Boony Doon Vineyard’s best-known wine is “Cigar Volante” — French for “Flying Cigar,” the name given to UFOs spotted in French wine country in the ‘50s.
 Grahm’s red Citroen looked a little like a “flying cigar” — hence its vanity license plate ID “LE CIGARE.”
 I don’t have a Cigar Volante t-shirt right now — wore mine out — but here’s the label itself.

-Grahm has always been interested in making innovative wines; he’s not so interested in being a crowd-pleaser.
+Grahm’s goal has always been innovative wines; he’s not so interested in being a crowd-pleaser, though sometimes the crowds came anyway.
 Twenty years ago Bonny Doon Vineyards got too mainstream and successful for Grahm’s taste, so he sold off his best selling lines to concentrate on wines that actually interested him: a few months later, the world wine market crashed.
 His timing is good.

 The label (and t-shirt) for this syrah is both funny and outrageous: wine-maker as Renaissance French pornographer, slyly tempting you with wines from within his cloak as if they were naughty French postcards.

 Grahm still lives in Santa Cruz, but sold Bonny Doon Vineyards back around 2018 or 2019 to concentrate on whole new ways of growing wine on land that he purchased south and east of here.
 He’s still innovating.